‘There’s just fewer people’: Agencies struggle to find volunteer firefighters

-Chief Randy Hoffman tells me he would like to see his team double in size, especially with the colder months ahead.
+Chief Randy Hoffman tells KSN he would like to see his team double in size, especially with the colder months ahead.

-Some days, Udall residents see Randy Hoffman leave his day job, and pull in here, as the chief of Cowley County Fire District four.
-He’s one of about eighteen volunteers, making a difference.
+Some days, Udall residents see Randy Hoffman leave his day job and pull in here as the chief of Cowley County Fire District four.
+He’s one of about 18 volunteers making a difference.

 “We’ve saved lives, and we’re there for 15 or 20 minutes before the next responders get there, so it’s a time we could be doing something,” said Randy Hoffman, Cowley County Fire District 4 chief.

-“A lot of us that are have been on here for twenty years or more, so we’re trying to hoping to get the younger people involved,” said Hoffman.
+“A lot of us that are have been on here for 20 years or more, so we’re trying to hoping to get the younger people involved,” said Hoffman.

 “There’s just fewer people in small towns that want to volunteer,” said Hoffman.